Northern Hardwood Forest

 General Description

-This community type is characterized by a mix of hardwood species including sugar maple (Acer saccharum), American beech (Fagus grandifolia), red maple (Acer rubrum), sweet birch (Betula lenta; primarily in northern PA), yellow birch (B. alleghaniensis), paper birch (B. papyrifera; primarily in southern PA), black cherry (Prunus serotina; less than 40% cover), and northern red oak (Quercus rubra).
-White ash (Fraxinus americana) and basswood (Tilia americana) may be present at richer sites but are often a minor component of the canopy.
-Oaks can be quite common depending on the topographic position.
-For example, in the North Central Appalachians and Northern Allegheny Plateau, oaks are common in Northern Hardwood Forests on mid-to-upper slopes where the community transitions to an oak-dominated, dry-mesic hardwood community type.
-Canopy cover is typically 50-95% .
+This community type is characterized by a mix of hardwood species including sugar maple (Acer saccharum), American beech (Fagus grandifolia), red maple (Acer rubrum), sweet birch (Betula lenta), yellow birch (B. alleghaniensis), paper birch (B. papyrifera), black cherry (Prunus serotina), white ash (Fraxinus americana), basswood (Tilia americana) and northern red oak (Quercus rubra).
+No one species, such as black cherry or northern red oak, dominates the canopy.
+Other oak species, such as white oak (Q. alba) and black oak (Q. velutina) may be present depending on the topographic position, but are relatively uncommon.
+Canopy cover is typically 50-95%.
 This community may support eastern hemlock (Tsuga canadensis) or white pine (Pinus strobus) in the canopy and subcanopy, but the relative cover of conifers is less than 25%.
 Common shrubs include striped maple (Acer pensylvanicum), Allegheny blackberry (Rubus allegheniensis; limited to canopy gaps), mountain holly (Ilex montana), elderberry (Sambucus canadensis), witch-hazel (Hamamelis virginiana), shadbush (Amelanchier arborea), ironwood (Carpinus caroliniana), hop-hornbeam (Ostrya virginiana), and gooseberry (Ribes cynosbati).
-The groundcover may range from species-rich to species-poor, depending on soil type and topography.
+Hobble-bush (Viburnum lantanoides), when present, is diagnostic of Northern Hardwood Forests.
+The groundcover within this community tends to be species-poor, depending on soil type and topography.
 Drier, more acid soils typically are species-poor, while mesic, higher pH soils typically are richer in herbaceous species.
-Common herbaceous species include intermediate wood fern (Dryopteris intermedia), Christmas fern (Polystichum acrostichoides), hay-scented fern (Dennstaedtia punctilobula), New York fern (Thelypteris noveboracensis), wood aster (Oclemena acuminata), violets (Viola blanda, V. rotundifolia, V. canadensis are ubiquitous), Indian cucumber-root (Medeola virginiana), wild-oats (Uvularia sessilifolia), shorthusk (Brachyelytrum spp.), Canada mayflower (Maianthemum canadense), Pennsylvania sedge (Carex pennsylvanica), a sedge (C. communis), and common wood-sorrel (Oxalis acetosella).
-Often, intermediate and Christmas ferns dominate the herb layer, but hay-scented fern is also (frequently) a dominant species.
-Northern hardwood forests on richer sites may include Jack-in-the-pulpit (Arisaema triphyllum), wake-robin (Trillium erectum), two-leaved toothwort (Cardamine diphylla), cut-leaved toothwort (C. concatenata), Appalachian sedge (Carex appalachica), and spring beauty (Claytonia virginiana).
-Nettle (Laportea canadensis) and jewelweed (Impatiens sp.) may be common, especially near seeps or drainages.
+Common herbaceous species include intermediate wood fern (Dryopteris intermedia), Christmas fern (Polystichum acrostichoides), hay-scented fern (Dennstaedtia punctilobula), New York fern (Thelypteris noveboracensis), wood aster (Oclemena acuminata), violets (Viola blanda, V. rotundifolia, V. canadensis are ubiquitous), Indian cucumber-root (Medeola virginiana), wild-oats (Uvularia sessilifolia), shorthusk (Brachyelytrum spp.), Canada mayflower (Maianthemum canadense), Pennsylvania sedge (Carex pennsylvanica), a sedge (C. communis), common wood-sorrel (Oxalis acetosella) Jack-in-the-pulpit (Arisaema triphyllum), wake-robin (Trillium erectum), two-leaved toothwort (Cardamine diphylla), cut-leaved toothwort (C. concatenata), Appalachian sedge (Carex appalachica), and spring beauty (Claytonia virginiana).
+Often, intermediate and Christmas ferns dominate the herb layer, but hay-scented fern is also (frequently) a dominant species and considered to be an indicator of elevated deer browsing.
+Nettle (Laportea canadensis) and jewelweed (Impatiens sp.) may be common, especially near seeps, drainages, and on floodplain terraces.
 Mesic sites may also support substantial bryophyte cover.
-Sites with a higher pH (often limestone bedrock influence) support a greater diversity of herbaceous species, including great spurred violet (Viola selkirkii), American ginseng (Panax quinquefolius), ramps (Allium tricoccum), blue cohosh (Caulophyllum thalictroides), and Allegheny foamflower (Tiarella cordifolia).
 In drier or more acidic sites, partridge-berry (Mitchella repens), teaberry (Gaultheria procumbens), and clubmosses (Lycopodium sp.) can be common.

 Rank Justification